Understanding Cassava Flour’s Keto Compatibility: Chef’s Tips for Low-Carb Baking

 Almond flour is perfect for all types of recipes such as baked sweets, pizza dough, or breakfast biscuits.
 It’s a great ingredient for keto dieters due to its low in carbohydrate composition, and helps to make any recipe keto friendly.
 However, dieters with nut allergies should beware, and opt to use a different flour replacement on this list that doesn’t cause an allergic reaction.

 #2.
 Ground Flax Meal.
-Flax seed as a flour replacement is not a new idea.
-In fact, many dieters might already know how to eat flax seeds for weight loss
+Flax seed as a flour replacement is not a new idea; many dieters are likely already familiar with using flax seeds for weight loss.

 This cassava flour alternative is low in carbohydrates and high in important vitamins and vital protein that the body needs to be healthy.
 It’s a delicious and nutritious ingredient that is keto friendly and a great alternative for ketoers looking to add more nutrition to their baking recipes.